bengal/misc/requirements/nm-prefix-delegation.md

 Features currently missing are:

  - announce a static prefix via router advertisement

+ - announce custom DNS and domains via RA

+ - select the subnet id to distribute from the PD

  - tweak the parameters of router advertisements:
    - min/max interval between RAs